Anyone who does not follow the rules will be disqualified. No one is allowed to start the race without the required gear.

 - All racers MUST check in & check out at ALL of their respective checkpoints along the course.
 Make sure the volunteer takes your race number.

 - No camping.
-Bivy sacks and sleeping bags are required for a safety precaution.
+Bivy sacks and sleeping bags are optional to carry in your gear.
 If you feel it is necessary/emergency, be safe and use them, off the trail of course.

 - Headphones: wear in only one ear